 Lymphatic mapping and SLN biopsy are usually done at the time of the wide local excision.
 Most procedures are performed in a hospital after the patient is given general anesthesia to induce sleep and prevent pain.
 The patient may go home later the same day or the following day.

 When is SLN biopsy recommended? — SLN biopsy has become the standard technique for assessing the regional lymph nodes and is recommended for staging of most people with newly diagnosed melanomas.
-However, certain people whose melanomas are very thin and do not have other high-risk features may not require SLN, since the likelihood of tumor spread to the regional lymph nodes is less than 5 percent.
+However, certain people whose melanomas are very thin (<0.8 mm [0.3 inches] as measured under the microscope) and who do not have other high-risk features may not require SLN biopsy since the likelihood of tumor spread to the regional lymph nodes is less than 5 percent.

 MELANOMA PATHOLOGIC STAGING

-●Stage I or IIA disease – The tumor is less than 4 millimeters (0.16 inches) thick without ulceration or less than 2 millimeters (0.08 inches) thick if ulceration is present.
+●Stage I or IIA disease – The tumor is less than 4 mm (0.16 inches) thick without ulceration, or less than 2 mm (0.08 inches) thick if ulceration is present.
 This is considered to be localized disease.
-Surgery alone is curative in 70 to 90 percent of cases, meaning the cancer is completely removed and not likely to return.
+Surgery alone is curative in 80 to 90 percent of cases, meaning the cancer is completely removed and not likely to return.

 ●Stage III disease – There is evidence of melanoma spread in the lymphatic channels surrounding the tumor (called satellites) or nearby lymph nodes.
 The tumor may be any thickness.
 Adjuvant therapy is strongly recommended.
 (See 'Melanoma adjuvant immunotherapy' below.)